Golden State Valkyries make WNBA history by securing playoff spot in inaugural season

 When Natalie Nakase became the head coach for the Golden State Valkyries in 2024, she also became the first Asian American WNBA coach.

-She was named the June WNBA coach of the month, and now also as the distinction of leading a franchise expansion team to a playoff run in its first season.
+She was named the June WNBA coach of the month, and now also has the distinction of leading a franchise expansion team to a playoff run in its first season.

 Kayla Thornton, who scored the team's first-ever points, was named the Western Conference Player of the Week for the games played between June 9 and June 15.
 Thornton also became the team's first-ever All-Star representation.